bbryk/Person_Identification_by_ECG/README.md

   - **Default Value**: `../preprocessing/ecg_samples`
   - **Example**: `--data_folder "path/to/your/ecg_data"`
  **Usage**
-Command line parameters values are just the example, you can put yours `num_train_subjects` , `num_test_subjects`
+Command line parameters values are just the example.
-and `m`, but ensure, that model with such parameters exists.
+  You can put yours `num_train_subjects`, `num_test_subjects` and `m`, but ensure, that model with such parameters exists.
      ```bash
     cd testing
     ```